 - The Assistant Director should be notified in writing about: 1) which accommodation is of concern, and 2) how the accommodation is unreasonable.

 - The Assistant Director will consult with colleagues and Disability Services professionals who are familiar with both statutory requirements and pedagogical implementation to determine whether the accommodation is unreasonable.

 - If it is determined that the requested accommodation is not appropriate, alternate options for accommodating a student will then be explored in conjunction with the professor and staff at CAS.

 - If it is determined that the requested accommodation is appropriate, it should be provided to the student with no penalty assessed for using the accommodation.

 Below are some major points of interest regarding some of the most common accommodation requests.

-- The exam accommodation form includes information to assist CAS in properly administering the exam for you.
-This includes whether a student is allowed to take anything in the room with them, how you want the exam returned, and whether the student is taking the exam at the same time as the rest of the class.
+- The Exam Accommodation Form includes information to assist CAS in properly administering the exam for you.
+This includes whether a student is allowed to take anything in the room with them, how the exam will be delivered and returned, and whether the student is taking the exam at the same time as the rest of the class.
 Please be sure to read over this information carefully and notify the Assistant Director of any errors or areas of concern.

 - No students are allowed into a testing room with their backpacks or cell phones.

 - Students are not allowed to have “unlimited time” exams.